I absolutely love to use my patio for entertaining.

 However, if you have a particular aesthetic you’d like to match, you can certainly use “proper” building materials.
 Here’s an example of someone building one:

 Instead of constructing a structure to conceal your trash cans, consider letting mother nature do the job.
 I’ve written before about plants to make your patio quieter and block wind, so I’m well acquainted with how helpful plants can be.

 Concealing unsightly trash cans is just one more use for them!

 However, which plants are suited for the task?
 Well, the best plant types to conceal outdoor garbage cans are shrubs, climbing vines, boxwood, fan palms, and bamboo forests.

 It may be tough to determine which one you should pick.
-My personal favorite is planting climbing vines below lattice or a simple trellis.
+My personal favorite is planting climbing vines below lattice or a simple trellis (I wrote about the cheapest way to build a trellis if you want to check it out).
 While this requires a bit of work from the first suggestion, it makes a gorgeous fixture.